rjuju/rjuju.github.io/_posts/blog/2020-11-17-queryid-reporting-in-plpgsql_check.markdown

 post_url blog/2020-04-07-new-in-pg13-WAL-monitoring %}) since PostgreSQL 13).

-The only problem is that it can be quite tricky to match pg_stat_statements entries with your plpgsql code, as there's way to directly identify what queries are run inside you plpgsql code.
+The only problem is that it can be quite tricky to match pg_stat_statements entries with your plpgsql code, as there's way to directly identify which queries are run inside your plpgsql code.

 ### plpgsql_check code profiler